Beginner Track • Topic 16

 Total potential value including all option years: $945,000.00.

-Authority: FAR 8.405-6(a)(2).
-Only one source is capable of providing the supplies or services required at the level of quality required because the supplies or services are unique or highly specialized.
+Exception: GSAM 538.7104-3(b)(1)(ii).
+Only one source is capable of providing the products, services, or solution required at the level of quality required because the offering is unique or highly specialized.

 Rationale: The 633d CS SOC operates a Palo Alto-native security stack: Cortex XDR v3.8 for endpoint detection (Contract FA4800-24-F-0092, period of performance through 30 Sep 2027) and Panorama v11.1 for firewall management across 47 perimeter devices (Contract FA4800-23-F-0147, period of performance through 30 Sep 2026).